PrinciplesDotDev/principles/documentation-easy-to-amend.md

 +++
-principle = "Ensure documentation is easy to amend" description = "When encountering documentation, it should be easy to make changes." category = "Code Quality" tags = ["documentation"] license = "CC BY-SA 4.0"
+principle = "Ensure documentation is easy to amend" summary = "When encountering documentation, it should be easy to make changes." category = "Code Quality" tags = ["documentation"] license = "CC BY-SA 4.0"